-Keep the seal between your body and the funnel tight.
+Keep the seal between your body and the pee funnel tight.
 Don’t cut off circulation, but a firm hold helps!
 Be sure the tube is pointed in an upside-down banana shape (like a U), this will keep the stream pointed outward and not towards your toes.
-And always aim with the wind.

-Keeping Your Female Urinary Device Clean and Sparkly is a Breeze
+Keeping Your Pee Funnel Clean and Sparkly is a Breeze

 The backcountry can be a dirty place, there’s no doubt about that.
 Many folks are grossed out by bodily functions.
 You aren’t one of them.
 After spending any amount of time in the outdoors living off of high-fat foods and salt without a shower, your definition of clean changes.

 Upon returning home, the Freshette gets a warm, soapy scrub down with dish soap.
-Just like a man, I take pride in my junk, even if it’s plastic.
+I take pride in my junk, even if it’s plastic.
 I’ve used mine for multiple days, in dirty situations and never noticed a residual smell or buildup.

 There you have it.
-An honest look at female urinary devices.
+An honest look at pee funnels.
 Honestly, the ability to stand when you pee is something our male counterparts take for granted.
 With this handy go-hose, you’ll be able to experience a cleaner, better backcountry.